Zzzain24/Zzzain24/README.md

 I started programming in high school and have been hooked ever since.
 As of now, I have the most fun experimenting with modern AI tools like **Claude Code** and **Cursor**, building projects with modern full-stack frameworks, and applying these skills to solve real user problems.
 My most recent project is **Umari**: a full-stack SaaS platform that helps small food vendors accept online orders through shareable links or QR codes, with real-time order management and payments.

+When I’m not coding you’ll probably find me playing basketball, traveling to a new city, or trying a new resturant.

 ---

 ### 💼 Experience